ufko-org/aerialsdb/README.md

 # AerialsDB

 **Aerials is a proof-of-concept project** that rethinks data storage and management.
-Instead of relying on monolithic databases or file systems with rigid limits, it distributes data into small, self-contained SQLite3 buckets and central metadata tables.
+Instead of relying on monolithic databases or file systems with rigid limits, it distributes data into small, self-contained SQLite3 buckets, along with central metadata tables.

 This decentralized approach enhances scalability, flexibility, and fault tolerance.
-Each bucket is an independent SQLite file storing key-value records, ensuring efficient handling of large datasets while mitigating risks of data loss from file corruption.
+Each bucket is an independent SQLite file that stores key-value records, ensuring efficient handling of large datasets while minimizing the risks of data loss due to file corruption.

 ## Storage Layout